cloudfoundry/korifi/README.helm.md

       - `cpu` (_String_): CPU request.
       - `memory` (_String_): Memory request.
   - `userCertificateExpirationWarningDuration` (_String_): Issue a warning if the user certificate provided for login has a long expiry.
 See [`time.ParseDuration`](https://pkg.go.dev/time#ParseDuration) for details on the format.
+- `containerRegistrySecret` (_String_): Deprecated in favor of containerRegistrySecrets.
+- `containerRegistrySecrets` (_Array_): List of `Secret` names to use when pushing or pulling from package, droplet and kpack builder repositories.
+Required if eksContainerRegistryRoleARN not set.
+Ignored if eksContainerRegistryRoleARN is set.
+- `containerRepositoryPrefix` (_String_): The prefix of the container repository where package and droplet images will be pushed.
+This is suffixed with the app GUID and `-packages` or `-droplets`.
+For example, a value of `index.docker.io/korifi/` will result in `index.docker.io/korifi/<appGUID>-packages` and `index.docker.io/korifi/<appGUID>-droplets` being pushed.
 - `contourRouter`:
   - `include` (_Boolean_): Deploy the `contour-router` component.
 - `controllers`: